open-source-labs/Reactime/readme.md

 Then open up your Chrome DevTools.
 There'll be a new tab called React-Time-Travel.

+## Features

+### Recording

+Whenever state is changed (whenever setState is called), this extension will create a snapshot of the current state tree and record it.
+Each snapshot will be displayed in Chrome DevTools under the React-Time-Travel panel.

+### Viewing

+You can click on a snapshot to view your app's state.
+State can be visualized in a JSON or a tree.

+The selected snapshot can also be diffed/compared with the current dom.

+### Jumping

+The most important feature of all.
+Jumping to any previous recorded snapshot.
+Hitting the jump button on any snapshot will change the dom by setting their state.
+One important thing to note.
+This library does not work well when mixing React with direct DOM manipulation.
+Since DOM manipulation doesn't change any React state, this library cannot record or even detect that change.
+Of course, you should be avoiding mixing the two in the first place.

+### Others

+Other handy features include:
+* multiple tabs support
+* a slider to move through snapshots quickly
+* a play button to move through snapshots automatically
+* a pause which button stops recording each snapshot
+* a lock button to freeze the DOM in place. setState will lose all functionality while the extension is locked
+* a persist button to keep snapshots upon refresh. handy when changing code and debugging
+* export/import the current snapshots in memory

 ## Authors

 * **Ryan Dang** - [@rydang](https://github.com/rydang)